awsdocs/aws-data-exchange-user-guide/doc_source/updating-products.md

 In the following procedure, you create and finalize a new revision for a data set that has already been published using the AWS Data Exchange console\.
 The data set revision is then automatically published to all products the data set belongs to\.
 For more information, see [Revisions](data-sets.md#revisions)\.

 **Important**
-Any revision that is part of a product is immutable and can't be edited, changed, or deleted\.
-If you need to remove published content for compliance reasons, contact [ AWS Support](https://console.aws.amazon.com/support/home#/case/create?issueType=customer-service) or send an email message to [dataexchangehelp@amazon\.com](mailto://dataexchangehelp@amazon.com)\.
+A provider can revoke subscriber access to a revision and then delete the assets of the revision using the console or the AWS Data Exchange API\.
+For more information, see [Revoking revisions](#revoking-revisions)\.

 **To publish a new data set revision to a product**

-1. Open your web browser and go to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.
+1. Open your web browser and sign in to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.

 1. On the left side navigation pane, under **Publish data**, choose **Owned data sets**\.